There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The Conjuring showed Ed and Lorraine Warren’s haunted items collection.
-Throughout their years dealing with various supernatural entities, Ed and Lorraine have collected various artifacts and haunted objects from the cases that they have worked on.
-This collection was really effective in giving these two characters a sense of history, and it was effective at getting the audience to buy into their experience.
-The collection was mysterious, memorable, and spooky, but it also teased future movies in the franchise.
+Throughout their years dealing with various supernatural entities, Ed and Lorraine collected various artifacts and haunted objects from the cases they worked on.
+This collection was really effective in giving these two characters a sense of history, and it was effective at getting the audience to buy into them as experts.
+The collection was mysterious, it was memorable, it was spooky, and it teased future movies in the franchise.

 While Annabelle got some attention in this movie, the doll would go on to be the focal point of a bunch of movies.
 Annabelle and the Warren's collection definitely benefited each other.
-The collection was responsible for setting up Annabelle for future movies, but Annabelle was responsible for making the Warren's collection far more mysterious.
-Their collection did not get a ton of attention, but the attention that it got was effective, and it left me wanting to learn more about this duo of demonologists.
+The collection was responsible for setting up Annabelle for future movies, but Annabelle was responsible for making the Warren's collection feel more mysterious and more dangerous.
+Their collection did not get a ton of attention, but the attention that it got was effective, and it left me wanting to learn a lot more about this duo of demonologists.

 Con: Too Easy (-2pts)